orbitdb/field-manual/05_Customizing_OrbitDB/06_AccessControllers.md

 # Moderating your Comment Threads.
-We have now gotten a store, that you can publish notes and comments with.
+We have now gotten a store that you can publish notes and comments with.

 But you cannot actually
 control who and what
-gets to comment and be a comment.
+gets to comment and count as a valid comment.

 In other words: How can you moderate a Peer-to-Peer Database?